data-miner00/book/contents/programming/console-log-alternatives.md

 ### Assert

-The method to assert the expression passed in are truthy, else will log out the error message that has been supplied to.
+The method to assert the expression passed in are truthy, else it will log out the error message that it has been given as the second parameter.

 ```js
 console.assert(1 === 1, '1 is not equal to 1')